mcknijak/mtg-bulk-pricing/EXAMPLES.md

 python mtg_pricer.py -i mh3_wants.txt -o mh3_prices.csv --set MH3
 ```

 This ensures you only see MH3 printings (nonfoil by default), even if cards appear in other sets.
-Note: `--set MH3` and `--set mh3` work the same!

 ---

 ## Example 8: Foil vs Nonfoil Comparison

-Want to see the foil premium on expensive cards?

 ### foil_comparison.txt
 ```